 It's an important distinction as Supplements typically pay what Medicare approves but doesn't actually pay.
 Examples of these charges are deductibles and co-insurance.
 A tell-tale sign that it's a supplement is that the card will usually list a "Plan" on the card, most common being Plan F. The Plan is the supplement, which makes Medicare the primary.

 Someone that presents you with a card that mentions names like Medicare Advantage, Secure Horizons, or Medicare Gold is providing you with a replacement.
 It's replacing Medicare and that makes it primary.
-Your tipoff that it is a replacement plan is the mention of co-pays or deductibles along with a name similar to the plans highlighted above.
+Your tipoff that you're working with a replacement plan is the mention of co-pays or deductibles along with a name similar to the plans highlighted above.

-Lastly, if the card looks like any other insurance card - that is to say there is no mention of Medicare anywhere on it and it doesn't have a cryptic name that insinuates the patient is older (like Secure Horizons), then it's probably secondary to Medicare.
+Lastly, if the card looks like any other insurance cards, meaning there's no mention of Medicare anywhere on it and it doesn't have a cryptic name that insinuates the patient is older (like Secure Horizons), then it's probably secondary to Medicare.
 That means it has its own set of benefits that aren't developed in relation to Medicare.
-Often those don't pay for copay and co-insurance.
+Often those cards don't pay for copay and co-insurance.